 Vintage Films by Bosley Crowther, G.P.
 Putnam, New York

 “From the bare historical truths of a saga of the sea, the greatest maritime film since The Sea Hawk surges with virile force across the screen.
 Some of you, however, may miss the customary love interest and a justice-triumphant ending.
 For the story of the Bounty’s mutiny–faithfully culled from the Nordhoff-Hall book, is a brutal, sweat-and-blood tale of man’s inhumanity to man, and its tragic consequences.
 It is not a pretty film, but it is grand and real, and so are its characters…A superb sweep of reality distinguishes the entire film, which is finely mounted…”

-Come join TFS for a SPECIAL SCREENING EVENT on Sunday, November 24th at the Kingsway Theatre on Sunday, November 24th, 2019!
-DOORS OPEN AT 1:15 PM – SHOWTIME IS...
+Come join TFS for a SPECIAL SCREENING EVENT of It’s a Mad, Mad, Mad, Mad World at the Kingsway Theatre on Sunday, March 20th, 2020!
+DOORS OPEN AT 1:15 PM...